NetworkGestalt/Algorithmic-Trading/README.md

-## University of Edinburgh - Undergraduate Research Assistantship Scheme (UGRA) with Dr. Tiancheng Sun: Simulating the Turtle Strategy
+## University of Edinburgh - Undergraduate Research Assistantship Scheme (UGRA) with Dr. Tiancheng Sun: Simulating the Turtle Trading System

 This past summer, I had the opportunity to assist __Dr.
 Tiancheng Sun__ with his research on technical trading strategies in structural economic models.
-I simulated one such strategy, the Turtle Trading System, a legendary risk-adaptive, trend-following strategy from the 1980's, in Python to better understand the drivers of its performance.
+I simulated one such strategy, the "Turtle Trading System", a legendary risk-adaptive, trend-following strategy from the 1980's, in Python to better understand the drivers of its performance.
 In the simulations, I unleashed the Turtle Trading System on prices modelled by Geometric Brownian Motion (GBM) and conditional heteroskedasticity (GARCH).
+I analyzed its behaviours from a deterministic and stochastic perspective, concluding with suggestions for improving its risk-reward profile.

 ## Contents:
 The two notebooks in this repository contain the Python code of the simulation and statistical analysis of the Trading Strategy: